xKEVKx/CassellRidgeApartments/replit.md

 # Cassell Ridge Apartments - LIHTC Affordable Housing Website

 ## Overview
-This is a full-stack web application for "Cassell Ridge Apartments," an affordable housing community in Tyler, Texas.
+This is a full-stack web application for "Cassell Ridge Apartments," an affordable housing community in Knoxville, Tennessee.
 The application serves as a comprehensive marketing and leasing platform for Low-Income Housing Tax Credit (LIHTC) apartments, featuring apartment listings, amenities, photo galleries, contact management, and eligibility information.
 The project aims to provide an authentic, production-ready platform reflecting Cassell Ridge's brand and offerings.

 ## User Preferences
 Preferred communication style: Simple, everyday language.